 Wire is used to impede and channel the enemy's attack.
-It costs tion to other terrain in the hex.
+It costs Leg units 4 MPs to enter a Wire hex.
+This is total, NOT in addition to other terrain in the hex.
 Hence Wire placed in Light Woods costs 4 MPs, as does Wire placed on Clear terrain.
 Vehicular-movement costs to enter Wire hexes are listed on the TEC.
 Remember, units can always use all their MPs to move one hex.